High-Performance Marketing for Automotive Service Businesses

 Direct Mail Solutions for Automotive Services

 When it comes to our vehicles, trust is a huge factor in deciding on an automotive services provider.
-Social makes sense for your business because, according to Forbes.com via Market Force, over 80% of consumers will make a purchase decision because of a friend’s recommendation.
+Social media marketing makes sense for your business because, according to Forbes.com via Market Force, over 80% of consumers will make a purchase decision based on a friend’s recommendation.
 Social media helps people ask for fast recommendations from people they trust.
-Facebook business pages also inform consumers about review ratings, how quickly your business responds online, testimonials, and more.
-Use social media to your advantage by posting often, sharing discount opportunities, running contests, and educating consumers.
+Facebook business pages also inform consumers about review ratings, how quickly your business responds online, testimonials and more.
+Use social media to your advantage by posting often, sharing discount opportunities, running contests and educating consumers.

 Online Local Business Directories

 Be sure to list your business on at least one major online business directory, such as Google My Business.
-According to think with Google, 76% of people who search for something nearby on their smartphone visit a related business within a day and 28% of those searches result in a purchase.
+According to Think with Google, 76% of people who search for something nearby on their smartphones visit a related business within a day and 28% of those searches result in a purchase.

 When it comes to online reviews like those found on Yelp, the effect is undeniable.
 BrightLocal estimates that for each star your business has on its review listing, your revenue could increase as much as 9%.
 How do you get those reviews?
 Ask.

-Consumers have been taught to look for coupons, discounts, and codes when it comes to the auto industry—whatever will help them save a little cash.
+Consumers have been taught to look for coupons, discounts and promo codes for auto services – whatever will help them save a little cash.
 A coupon can make a tremendous difference to your business.
 In fact, consumers say coupons and discounts are a deciding factor in choosing an automotive service provider for oil changes and tires.
-However, while a coupon might bring a new customer to your service bay, the quality of your service should be what keeps them coming back.
+However, while a coupon might bring a new customer to your service bay, the quality of your service will be what keeps them coming back.

-Need to give your sales a lift?
-Trust Valpak’s 50 years of local marketing leadership with your print, digital, and direct mail marketing.
-Contact your local Valpak today.
+Need to give your auto sales a lift?
+Trust Valpak’s 50-plus years of local marketing leadership with your digital and direct mail marketing.
+Contact your local Valpak marketing rep today.